Moshintha20/Multi-Layer-Perceptron-MLP-Model-for-Binary-Classification/README.md

 - **Loss Function**: Binary cross-entropy for computing the model’s error.
 - **Optimizer**: Gradient descent algorithm implemented from scratch.

-## Dataset
-The model is trained on a synthetic dataset generated using NumPy, which is included as an example.
-The dataset contains two classes, represented as 0 and 1, for training and testing the binary classification model.

-Users can also use their own dataset by modifying the `data_loader.py` script.

 ## Model Architecture